 The story of Emily and her great-grandmother and the revelation that Emily and her great-grandmother are spiritually connected.

-This is a unique novel in which young people can learn about the Church’s teachings on marriage and family within the context of the story.
+This is a unique novel where young people can learn about the Church’s teachings on marriage and family within the story’s context.
 Its blend of candid storytelling and solid Church teaching makes it a perfect study tool in the Catholic high school or youth group setting.

 EMILY’S HOPE won Honorable Mention in Religious Fiction in the 2006 Independent Publisher Book Awards and was awarded the Catholic Writers Guild Seal of Approval in 2009.